-If trying local craft beers at their sources is one of the things to do in Memphis you look forward to the most (with you there!), check out the article I wrote specifically on the subject ⇣⇣⇣
+If trying local craft beers at their sources is one of the things to do in Memphis you look forward to the most (with you there!), check out my post specifically on Memphis Craft Breweries.

 Railgarten is 1.5 acres of bar, restaurant, outdoor space, live music, shipping containers (?), and “secret spaces”.
 There’s ping-pong and backyard lawn chairs and tiki drinks and I think this place just sounds magical.

 105. Play the day away, 80’s style, at Rec Room

 Because there should be a place like Chuck E. Cheese’s for adults that’s not covered in boogers.
 Rec Room is 6,000 square feet of vintage arcade games, a full bar, pizza, patio space, lawn games, and me, violently throwing the controller and a hissy fit as per usual.

 106. Play the day away, backyard style, at Loflin Yard

 Loflin Yard is a “bar” and “restaurant” but really it’s like if your best friend threw a party in his/her really big backyard.
 And there’s a small river there.
 Plus fire pits.

 And can we please just put backyard lawn furniture everywhere already?
 In my opinion, every bar should be like Loflin Yard.

 107. Enjoy your booze with some East Memphis views at Bistro 33